-We offer professional development for community sector workers/organisations, teachers of TAFEs/Vocational Education and Universities.
-The program focuses on developing an awareness of the prevalence of violence in our community, with a particular focus on family violence and sexual violence.
+We offer professional development for community sector workers, teachers of TAFEs/Vocational Education, universities and related organisations.
+The program focuses on developing an awareness of the prevalence of violence in our community, with a particular focus on family violence, sexual violence and bullying.
 We address the attitudes and experiences of participants themselves, as well as how participants can support those they work with to develop skills to create respectful relationships throughout their lives.

 As people who are often in positions of care and influence, people working in the community sector are well placed to assist those needing to access support, to facilitate the empowerment of those they work with, and to challenge patterns of behaviour that may lead to and enable violence.

 Our workshops are tailored to the requirements and interests of each organisation or institution.
 They can be single or multiple sessions, depending on your specific requirements and available time.
 At minimum our workshops run for 90 minutes.